 String can be used to join the outputs from one organisation to the inputs of the next - building dynamic, accurate value chain maps for any product, no matter how complex.

-A qualified project manager and operations director, responsible for delivering world leading products that drive integrity and transparency in supply chains.
-Proud to be working in an organisation that is on a mission to make a difference.
+Julie is a qualified project manager, responsible for delivering our world leading products that drive integrity and transparency in supply chains.
+Julie has been working for Historic Futures since 2010.

 We want to learn more about the challenges and opportunities you face with regards to mapping your value chains - what data you think is actually required, how often and why?
 Throughout 2014 we are reviewing the ‘state-of-the-art’, analysing the underlying requirements and elaborating the business cases.
 We plan to share the output with those who have helped us as well as developing and testing new ideas and techniques in real value-chains and reporting the results.
 We would love to hear from you.